richafnu/Viva/Viva/insights/advanced/admin/import-business-data-csv.md

 4. Select **Add Dataset**.
 If this is your first upload, you'll be taken directly to step 5.

-5. For incremental uploads and easy access to this data, enter a "name" and "type" for this dataset.
+5. For incremental uploads and easy access to this data, enter a **Dataset type** and a **Dataset name**.
 For example, you could upload two different datasets from your sales team on customer satisfaction and account retention.
 You can assign the type "Sales" to these datasets and name them "CSAT" and "Account."
 Analysts can discover this data by searching for their name and type while setting up queries.

-The dataset name and type shouldn't contain spaces.
+    * The name and type shouldn't contain spaces.

-6. You can assign any unique type for dataset "type" except these system reserved types: "Survey," "CRM," "Person," "Signal," "AnalystUploadedData," "UserSkills," "HeirarchicalSkills," "RelatedSkills," "SkillsLibrary," "ManagerHierarchy," "Learning," "InteractiveExplorationPersonOutput," or "None."
+    * For **Dataset type**, you can either select an option from the list, or enter your own type.
+You can assign any unique type except these system reserved types: "Survey," "CRM," "Person," "Signal," "AnalystUploadedData," "UserSkills," "HeirarchicalSkills," "RelatedSkills," "SkillsLibrary," "ManagerHierarchy," "Learning," "InteractiveExplorationPersonOutput," or "None."

-6. Select **Next**.

     >[!Note]
-> You can’t subsequently change the Dataset name and type.
+    > You can't subsequently change the Dataset name and type.

 ### 2. Upload file and define fields

-1. Upload your .csv file and specify the "Upload name."
-Select **Next**.
+1. Upload your .csv file and select **Next**.

-2. You’ll see the **Required attributes** page.
+2. You'll see the **Review attributes** page.
 To view insights from your data, you need to map fields (columns) from your .csv file to field names that the app recognizes.

-#### Required fields

-Required fields are PersonId and StartDate.
-Select columns from your .csv file that map to these required fields.
+You need to specify the columns containing **PersonID** and **StartDate**, which are required fields.
+If these columns are automatically identified, you can review the selected attributes.

 >[!IMPORTANT]
 > Every required field must have a valid, non-null value in every row.
-You need to map all required Viva Insights values, even if the column headers in your .csv files don’t exactly match the Viva Insights value name.
+You need to map all required Viva Insights values, even if the column headers in your .csv files don't exactly match the Viva Insights value name.

 #### Custom